 HILLSBORO, Ore. -- The Lewis & Clark Pioneers had ten players selected for All-NWC awards, with sophomore Michael Abraham and senior Andrew Werst earning All-NWC First Team, the office announced Monday.

-The ten selections for the Pioneers ties their second-most in program history, only behind their 16 selections in 2011.
+The ten selections for the Pioneers ties their second-most since 2011 when Lewis & Clark had 16 selections.
 This is also the first year since 2011 that the Pioneers have had more than one athlete selected to the All-NWC First Team.
 Dejour Williams and Devon Franklin were offensive selections to the All-NWC Second Team with James Tostado and Makana LaBoy selected to the All-NWC Defensive Second Team.
 Maka Ah Loo and Aidan Verba-Hamilton were offensive selections to the All-NWC Honorable Mention team and Ramonne Canales and 2017 NWC Freshman of the Year Cameron Chang were defensive All-NWC Honorable Mention selections.

 A three-time All-NWC selection, Werst was selected All-NWC First Team for the second year in a row.
 Werst finished the year with two forced fumbles and a career-high two pass break-ups.
 He recorded two sacks for a loss of nine yards and had a total of 22 tackles on the season.
 Werst finishes his career with 113 total tackles along with 19 tackles for loss and three forced fumbles.